Faith Formation and Christian Education- Children, Youth, and Young Families

 Nursery Care

 Our nursery and Sunday school rooms are located in the basement below the Memorial Hallway (where coffee time is held).
-Joan Bailey coordinates our nursery.
-The nursery is open every Sunday for infants and children up to three years old.
-Parents are very welcome to stay with their children or to leave them.
-They may also drop in to use the facilities which include beds, a change table and a quiet room equipped with comfortable chairs for feeding.
+The nursery is open every Sunday.
+Parents may also drop in to use the facilities which include beds, a change table and a quiet room equipped with comfortable chairs for feeding.
 Volunteers are always welcome to assist.

 Our nursery is an important ministry in our church, not only because it provides love and care to our babies and toddlers, but because it links young families, offering them fellowship and mutual support.
 If you aren’t comfortable leaving your child, we welcome your presence in the nursery where you can still hear the service through our sanctuary sound feed.